taayyohh/snack-protocol/README.md

-# 🐾 Snacks Protocol 🍪
+# 🐾 Snack Snack Protocol 🍪

-Welcome to **Snacks**, the cutest and most delightful way to make Ethereum more decentralized while having fun! 🎉
+Welcome to **Snack Snack**, the cutest and most delightful way to make Ethereum more decentralized while having fun! 🎉

 ---

-## 🍬 What is Snacks?
+## 🍬 What is Snack Snack?
-Snacks is a **gamified Tamagotchi-inspired protocol** that lets you:
+Snack Snack is a **gamified Tamagotchi-inspired protocol** that lets you:
 - Save **32 ETH** for deploying an Ethereum validator. 🚀
 - Help decentralize the Ethereum network while enjoying an adorable journey with your virtual pets! 🐕🐾